sabotage-linux/sabotage/README.md

 `stage1`, and if you want to use the resulting rootfs as a full sabotage installation with development tools, also the package `base-dev`.

-Note that you need to build the `make` and `binutils` packages additional to `stage1` if you intend to use the resulting rootfs with full compiler toolchain.

 ## NOTES TO CONTRIBUTORS